Physical Education (PE)

 This course expands on skills including adjustments to lane conditions, approach, developing a strike ball, picking all spare and split combinations; individual and team competition.
 This course is held at a nearby bowling facility and there is an additional fee for equipment rental.

-Prerequisite: PE 116 with a minimum grade of "C".
+Prerequisites: PE 116 with a minimum grade of "C"

 PE 118.
 Camping and Floating.
 1 Credit Hour.